rowcased/rowcased.github.io/codewars.md

 <h3 id="solver"><br>1.
 Problem Solver</h3>

-I signed up with no skill, so kata baffled me at first.
-I strove to improve by studying other coders' solutions, reading comments and using documentation.
+I signed up with no skill, so some kata baffled me.
+But I strove to improve by studying other coders' solutions, reading comments and using documentation.
 I found solving a kata in multiple languages offered invaluable insights into coding as well as how to learn a new language rapidly.